astew24/regime-interpretability/README.md

 # Interpretable Market Regime Detection via Sparse Autoencoder Decomposition

 This project studies whether rolling multi-asset return windows can be compressed into regime embeddings with a neural autoencoder and then decomposed with a sparse autoencoder into interpretable market features.
 The pipeline downloads cross-asset ETF data, constructs standardized rolling windows, trains latent representations, benchmarks unsupervised regime detectors, evaluates sparse features against external indicators, and tests whether the learned regimes have value in a simple SPY timing strategy.
+The code is meant to be easy to rerun and inspect, although it is still closer to a research repo than a polished package.

 ## Table of Contents